neverRare/butter/README.md

 - Hindley-Milner type inference and checking
 - Structural typing with row polymorphism
-- Mix of ownership systems and automatic reference counting &mdash; data that are immutable and never moved are shareable, otherwise they are owned
+- Mix of ownership systems and automatic reference counting &mdash; variables with `share` are reference counted unless cloning it is cheaper.
+All other values are owned.
 - Reference types with "no shared mutable" rule
 - Mutability/Shareability polymorphism of references
 - Lifetime inference and analysis